Skip to main content

 Let's break down what the chart shows:

-• The blue line in the top panel shows the price of the S&P 500 index.
+• The black line in the top panel shows the price of the S&P 500 index.

-• The black line in the bottom panel shows the percentage of S&P 500 sectors above their 50-day Average.
+• The blue line in the bottom panel represents the percentage of S&P 500 stocks with a 50-day moving average greater than their 200-day moving average.

 The Daily Number